 Tens of thousands of them emerge from the long grass of our meadow, and they start to fly around the trees and bushes, flashing to attract their mates.

-is an Endangered Species here in Southern Ontario, with only an estimated 200 individuals remaining.
+The North American Badger is on of the Canadian animals considered Endangered Species here in Southern Ontario, with only an estimated 200 individuals remaining.

 These mammals, with their strong legs and long front claws, are expert diggers and often the only evidence of their existance, is when a farmer finds a sett (their burrow).